 - Invested in capital assets This component of net position consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
 If there are significant unspent related debt proceeds at year-end, the portion of the debt attributable to the unspent proceeds is not included in the calculation of invested in capital assets, net of related debt.
 Rather, that portion of the debt is included in the same net position component as the unspent proceeds.
-At December 31, 2015 and 2014, the Agency had no investment in capital assets. - Restricted net position This component of net position consists of amounts which have external constraints placed on their use imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
-At December 31, 2015 and 2014, the Agency does not have a restricted net position. - Unrestricted net position This component of net position consists of net position that doesn't meet the definition of "invested in capital assets" or "restricted".
+At December 31, 2016 and 2015, Utica IDA had no investment in capital assets. - Restricted net position This component of net position consists of amounts which have external constraints placed on their use imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
+At December 31, 2016 and 2015, Utica IDA does not have a restricted net position. - Unrestricted net position This component of net position consists of net position that doesn't meet the definition of invested in capital assets or restricted.